 She is one of millions of recently migrated Angelenos whose future is not exactly accounted for, and I’m one of a generation of millennials whose opportunity to build a home as it’s traditionally thought of is at an historic low.
 The question is obvious, then: where are people like my mother and I going, exactly?
 And in the case of a disaster, how could people in such circumstances possibly survive?

-At the same time, throughout the past year the impact of the state’s wildfires and subsequent mudslide tragedies showed any Californians reading their papers how the fiscal and logistical burdens placed on the state by more extreme weather patterns are only growing dramatically in cost, size, and frequency alike.
+At the same time, during the past year the state’s wildfires and subsequent mudslide tragedies showed any Californians reading their papers how the fiscal and logistical burdens placed on the state by more extreme weather patterns are only growing dramatically in cost, size, and frequency alike.
 The events also revealed how regardless of where people fall on the income ladder, the state is largely under-prepared to help.

 So then, where are the people of California going?
 One way or another, we’ve got to find out.
 Then we’ve got to share that information, and move.
 The rest is Jimbo Times.